EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + Balcony overlooking Elk Avenue.
 + Three conference rooms.
 If no one has reserved them, you may work or make calls from these.
 + Recently rebuilt bathrooms.
-+ There will be some isolated periodic construction (mostly paint work) as I continue to improve the space.

 ## Renting Conference Rooms